mynkv/Samsung-PD-/README.md

  <details>
  <summary>Environment Setup</summary>

 Environment Setup includes tool flow setup and file setup.
 For setting up the environment import the library files and verilog files into your directory from github.
 Command to do so is : **git clone link.git**.
 Below screenshot shows the cloning of directories from github, and the files inside the directories.
-Command to view files inside directories is : ls.
+Command to view files inside directories is : **ls**. <br>

 <img width="1085" alt="[icc2_shell" src="https://github.com/mynkv/Samsung-PD-/blob/3e0dc7fffa135b027e14a3d91350622731803ce3/Cloning%20git.PNG">